K7MDL2/IC-705-BLE-Serial-Example/README.md

 *Noise Update*: Addressed the noise issue (mostly) by moving the band, PTT input, and SP6T IF switch control wiring to the unused CPU IO pins (3,4,5,6,7,8,10, +5V, GND).
 PTT is the only pin requiring fast scanning.
 Moving PTT to the CPU lets the I2c bus operate only on band and PTT change events so no noise of measure.
 The +5V and GND may be useful for external pullups, TBD.

 I am pondering the physical solution to buffer the internal Xvtr PTT lines and external band decoder and PTT Input lines, add pullups, and RFI proof them.
 Probably a new board mounted on top of the 903/1296 stack.
-I am also considering laying out a control board PCB which with surface mount parts and ground planes for i2c bus radiated noise sheilding.
+I am also considering laying out a control board PCB which with surface mount parts and ground planes for i2c bus radiated noise shielding.
 I can consolidate all this stuff and not require the space the MCP23017 and ULN2803 modules take up.

 On the M5Core2 controller side I am looking at using the M5Stack prototype base module which has inside a 5V regulator, 12V coaxial power jack, proto board space and edge connectors.
 Put a MCP23017 and ULN2803 on the board, tap into the bus for i2c pins, and I can eliminate the 4IN/8Out IO module.
 Also do not need the 4-Relay module.
-It will have 5V pullup and bypass caps al lconveniently inside with a simple multiconnector interface to a siongle 5 wire control cable to the XVBox
+It will have 5V pullup and bypass caps all conveniently inside with a 5-wire control cable to the XV Box

 Dec 23, 2024